 Students who need additional support to manage the expected levels of behaviour may be placed in our report system.
 This has five stages and at each stage allows a constant review of behaviour and an opportunity for the student to succeed and move off report, and also for the school to move the student up the report system with more serious sanctions.
-The system below is a guide
+The system below is a guide and can be amended at the head teacher's discretion depending on the nature of any incidents that occur.

-Trigger(s) Actions 1.
-Discussion with HOH 2.
-Form Tutor contacts parents make sure parent can use the class charts app Form Tutor Monitoring 3.
-Form Tutor monitors ATL's and Behaviour points (4 weeks) Examples 4.
-Minimum of weekly checking by FT - completed on a Friday.
-ATL 3/4 reached on 3 5.
-After school detention (30 mins) used as a sanction by FT (i.e. occasions across Monday detention if unsuccessful during the week) - This can still subjects be centralized (discretion of the form tutor).
-Stage 1 6.
+Trigger(s) Actions Form Tutor Monitoring Stage 1 Examples ATL 3/4 reached on 3 occasions across subjects 3 separate behaviour incidents in a week Increase in behaviour points Discussion with HOH Form Tutor contacts parents make sure parent can use the class charts app Form Tutor monitors ATL's and Behaviour points (4 weeks) Minimum of weekly checking by FT - completed on a Friday.
+After school detention (30 mins) used as a sanction by FT (i.e. Monday detention if unsuccessful during the previous week) - This can still be centralised (discretion of the form tutor).
 Form Tutor informs parents of detention via class charts.
-3 separate behaviour 7.
-Detention missed = doubled to 1hr following day.
-(Centralised.) incidents in a week 8.
+Detention missed = upscaled to 50 minutes the following day (centralised.)
 Missed after school detention follows usual school procedures into SLT detention/on track.
-Increase in behaviour 9.
-Successful - remove from Stage monitoring points 10.
-Unsuccessful - AHOH monitoring 11.
-In forms HOH (4 weeks is the review period, but this is at the discretion of the Form Tutor.)
-AHOH Monitoring Examples 1.
-AHOH has a meeting with the parents (or phone call) Three ATL4 across 2.
-AHOH monitors this on a daily basis.
-(4 weeks) subjects 3.
-Student meets AHOH weekly basis Stage 2 4.
-Other sanctions may be issued (this includes use of centralised Unacceptable behaviour after school detention). during unstructured 5.
-Missed after school detention follows usual school procedures time into SLT detention/on track.
-6. Successful - remove from Stage monitoring Truancy 7.
-Unsuccessful - move to Stage 3 Unsuccessful at stage 1 (4 weeks is the review period, but this is at the discretion of the AHoH.)
+Successful - remove from Stage monitoring Informs HOY (4 weeks is the review period, but this is at the discretion of the Form Tutor.)
+AHOY Monitoring Stage 2 Examples Three ATL4 across subjects Unacceptable behaviour during unstructured time Truancy Unsuccessful at stage 1 AHOY has a meeting with the parents (or phone call).
+AHOY monitors this on a daily basis.
+(4 weeks.)
+Student meets AHOY weekly basis.
+Other sanctions may be issued (this includes use of centralised after school detention).
+Missed after school detention follows usual school procedures into SLT detention/on track.
+Successful - remove from Stage monitoring.
+Unsuccessful - move to Stage 3.
+(4 weeks is the review period, but this is at the discretion of the AHOY.)